 Grammarly is a popular and helpful program that will check your spelling and grammar for free.
 Its Premium version suggests how you can improve your writing’s readability and clarity and warns of potential copyright violations.
-We named it the best grammar checker; read a full review here.
+We named it the best grammar checker and you can read the full review here.

 Turnitin is a company that offers several products designed for the academic world, including best-in-class plagiarism checking.
 They help students when they write their papers.
 They help teachers who correct them.
 They provide an entire infrastructure for assigning and submitting work: